PratibhaNagesh/pdsnd_github/README.md

 ### Date created
-Date created : **04/22/2019**
+Date created: **04/22/2019**

 ### Project Title
-Replace the Project Title
+Project title: **Explore US bikeshare data**

 ### Description
-Describe what your project is about and what it does
+_Display detailed trip and user statistics for the three states - Chicago, New York City and Washington based on user request._

 ### Files used
 Include the files used